-NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 5 FINANCIAL LITERACY PROGRAMME S3F03O CREDITS: 0 "BE MONEY WISE" DISTANCE
+NAME OF PROGRAMME: SHORT LEARNING CODE: NQF LEVEL: 5 FINANCIAL LITERACY PROGRAMME S3F03O CREDITS: 0 "BE MONEY WISE" DISTANCE

-- Non-credit bearing short learning programme. - This SLP will use a distance approach the content of this SLP will be offered via distance learning e-platforms such as "Moodle Learner Management System (LMS)".
+- Non-credit bearing, short learning programme. - This short learning programme will use a distance approach the content of this short learning programme will be offered via distance learning e-platforms such as "Moodle Learner Management System (LMS)".

-- The SLP in Financial Literacy: Be money wise will be delivered using the latest enterprise version of Moodle LMS that facilitates learning and teaching. - The pedagogical design of the SLP will include a range of teaching and learning activities supported by well-structured student support systems. - The content of this SLP will primarily seek to develop the theoretical and skills knowledge base of students, who will be empowered to justify the decisions they make and how they use and implement financial management concepts. - The expertise of the Centre for Academic Technologies (CAT) will ensure that the offering of the programme will model the appropriate use of financial literacy skills and concepts and will give students the best learning experience that they could have. - Students may be required to complete assessments as part of their independent reading activities.
-Materials will be supplied and/or suggested to students to assist with learning - via the Moodle LMS platform. - This SLP will make use of the following: - Moodle Learner Management System (LMS); - Read and review prescribed materials;
+- The short learning programme in Financial Literacy: Be money wise will be delivered using the latest enterprise version of Moodle LMS that facilitates learning and teaching. - The pedagogical design of the short learning programme will include a range of teaching and learning activities supported by well-structured student support systems. - The content of this short learning programme will primarily seek to develop the theoretical and skills knowledge base of students, who will be empowered to justify the decisions they make and how they use and implement financial management concepts. - The expertise of the Centre for Academic Technologies (CAT) will ensure that the offering of the programme will model the appropriate use of financial literacy skills and concepts and will give students the best learning experience that they could have. - Students may be required to complete assessments as part of their independent reading activities.
+Materials will be supplied and/or suggested to students to assist with learning via the Moodle LMS platform. - This short learning programme will make use of the following: - Moodle Learner Management System (LMS); - Read and review prescribed materials;